 Sausage Jambalaya is a simple Louisiana classic that delivers deep, rich flavor in every bite!
-An easy one pot meal, jambalaya simmers smoked sausage, bell pepper, onion, celery, creole seasonings and diced tomatoes low and slow with long grain rice to create undeniably delicious comfort food.
+An easy one pot meal anyone can make, jambalaya simmers smoked sausage, bell pepper, onion, celery, creole seasonings and diced tomatoes with long grain rice to create an undeniably delicious comfort food hearty enough to feed the whole family!

 - long grain white rice